 To create a new conversion goal, go to the Journey Lab section, select Conversion Goals from the Web Tracking menu and start the creation of a new goal via the New conversion goal button.

-Select the goal Tracking mode: Client-side or Server-side.
 You can learn more about which mode to choose in this article.

 Server-side purchase tracking